mlzarathustra/ondes/TO-DO.md

         - amount (0-100)
         - base (0-100)
         - min(100, base + (vel * (amt/100)))
-        - consider: the minimum the VS puts out is about 11, and it almost never gets to 128.
+        - consider: the minimum the QS puts out is about 11, and it almost never gets to 128.
 So maybe find a way to spread out the limited set of values? (so that 11 might map to zero)

  - wave gens